Corporate Challenge Racing Series (CCRS) is a program organized through the

 business organizations in Middle Tennessee.
 CCRS does this through creating

-different corporate divisions in a series of Nashville road races during the
+different corporate divisions in a series of Middle Tennessee road races during the

 year.
 These races are structured to encourage participation by having multiple